DelazJ/QGIS-Documentation/source/docs/user_manual/introduction/general_tools.rst

   (:menuselection:`Project --> Properties... --> CRS`).
 However,
   with a geographic (= unprojected) CRS defined for the data and project, area and distance measurement will be ellipsoidal.
-* If :guilabel:`"on the fly" CRS transformation` is disabled, the measurement metric is planimetric when the project coordinate system is projected and ellipsoidal when the project coordinate system is unprojected / geographic.
+* If the project CRS is set to "No projection (or unknown / non-Earth projection)", the measurement metric is in unknowm units.

-However, neither the identify tool nor the field calculator will transform your data to the project CRS before measuring.
-If you want to achieve this, you have to use the vector analysis tool: :menuselection:`Vector --> Geometry Tools --> Export/Add Geometry Columns`.
-Here, measurement is by default planimetric except if you choose the ellipsoidal measure.
+..
+Question: which CRS is taken into account when measuring: layer or project?

 Measure length, areas and angles interactive ............................................